RahmaNiftaliyev/axtarilanproqramcilar/README.md

-# Folder Structure Conventions

-# Folder structure options and naming conventions for software projects
+# Folder Structure options and naming Conventions for software projects

 A typical top-level directory layout
 .